 Simple English definitions for legal terms

-Read a random definition: double patenting
+Read a random definition: full cash value

 A generation-skipping tax is a type of tax that the government charges on money or property that is passed down to grandchildren or other people who are not directly related to the person who owned the money or property.
 It is a way for the government to collect money from people who try to avoid paying taxes by giving their money to their grandchildren instead of their children.
 Taxes are charges that the government collects from people to pay for things like schools, roads, and other public services.